What Is Celexa?

 - Excessive crying

 - Changes in appetite

 - Suicidal thoughts and tendencies

+Celexa has been linked to an increased risk of birth defects and is classified as a Category C pregnancy medication.
 The birth defect risk is defined by the FDA based on previous research and medical knowledge.
-Prescription medications are listed as one of five of these categories, A through D and pregnancy category X.
+Prescription medications are listed as one of five of these categories, A through D, and pregnancy category X.

 - Category C medications have shown fetal risk in animals but there are no adequate studies in humans and the potential benefits of the medication may outweigh any potential risks.

 Until 2004, SSRIs were listed under pregnancy category B. However, the FDA required a change in the labeling to list certain SSRIs as Category C due to adverse event reports.
 Several studies and statistical analyses have shown an increased birth defect risk when SSRIs are used during pregnancy.

 The use of SSRIs during the first trimester of pregnancy is linked to an increased risk of miscarriage.
 Some studies have also suggested that these women may also be at risk of preterm birth or low-weight birth.
 Use of the medications in late pregnancy can lead to withdrawal symptoms in the infant such as tremors, high startle reflex, excessive crying, feeding difficulty, and even seizures.

 Celexa may cause “non-teratogenic effects” in newborns.
 These effects are not birth defects, but they may include complications that require lengthened hospital stays, respiratory support, and the use of a feeding tube after delivery.

 Serious effects in newborns noted with Celexa may include: